dror27/dk-shack/vol1/songs/en/That Awful Guitar.md

 They said ...\
 \
 Take that awful guitar and shove it down the drain\
-It buzzes like a chainsaw, It’s driving us insane\
+It buzzes like a chainsaw, it’s driving us insane\
 Spend a few more bucks and get some deep sustain\
 Take that awful guitar and shove it down the drain\
 \